Company Resources

 Will collaborators have a right to data generated under the protocol using the provided agent?

-Yes, collaborator will have a right to data generated as specified in the Intellectual Property Option to collaborator.
+Yes, collaborator will have a right to data generated as specified in the NCI Formulary Material Transfer Agreement.

 Who will be responsible for distributing the agent to approved investigators?